 This is how to prevent car sickness on road trips or when heading out on a boat trip naturally.
 Great tips for both kids and adults who get motion sickness often on how to help that yucky feeling once it arrives or prevent it all together.

 If you are anything like us you are gearing up for some fun road trips this Summer!
-One thing we don’t look forward to are the windy roads we encounter on our way to somewhere spectacular, but sometimes there’s no way around it and you need to know how to prevent car sickness from occurring before you hit those curves.
-With 4 of our of the 5 of us suffering from motion sickness (Daddy got lucky), we have tried many methods and nausea relief products out there.
-Let me show you what has worked well for us. 😉 Special thanks goes out to Dramamine Non-Drowsy Naturals for sponsoring this post so we could share our tips with you! (originally published 6/15)
+One thing we don’t look forward to are the windy roads we encounter on our way to somewhere spectacular.
+Sometimes there’s no way around it.
+How to prevent car sickness from occurring is a must.
+Special thanks goes out to Dramamine Non-Drowsy Naturals for sponsoring this post. (originally published 6/15)

 Of course I use the most natural methods possible, and a combination of them all have been really successful at combating the nausea we feel when we’re in the car for a lengthy amount of time.